 The week of Liverpool’s home leg with Barcelona, Jurgen Klopp insisted that his team would go out to win and if they failed, then they would fail in “the most beautiful way”.
 Instead they won in the most spectacular way possible, demolishing the Spanish champions 4-0 in what is possibly the greatest victory Anfield has ever witnessed.

 Liverpool had lost the first leg at the Nou Camp 3-0, crushing hopes of a return to the Champions League final, where they had lost to Real Madrid a year previously.
-But they clung on to hope nonetheless, especially when the Belgian striker scored in the seventh minute.
+But they clung on to hope nonetheless, especially when Origi opened the scoring in the seventh minute.

 At this point Barcelona would have settled for extra-time and penalties, but their lack of awareness and concentration at set pieces – something Klopp later said they had noted in analysis sessions – bit them on the backside, as Trent Alexander-Arnold took full advantage by setting up Origi with a quick corner routine for one of the club’s most iconic moments.

 As the contents of this article will attest, Liverpool are no strangers to a stirring comeback in front of their home supporters.
 But this one might just top the lot.